shuban-789/shuban-789.github.io/content/post/CTF/pwn-idek/index.md

 [*] Stopped process './myspace2' (pid 12602)
 ```

 the `00` suffix is there so yea canary.
-Yea.
-Now i can bof in peace ig
+Now i can bof in peace

 now ->